2023 Best Value Allied Health Services Associate Degree Schools in Washington

 Top 10 Best Allied Health & Medical Assisting Services Associate Degree Schools

 Our analysis found Highline College to be the best value school for allied health & medical assisting services students who want to pursue a associate degree in Washington.
-Highline is a small public school located in the suburb of Des Moines.
+Highline is a small public school located in the large suburb of Des Moines.

 The average tuition and fees for an in-state undergraduate at Centralia College are $4,891 a year.